 If you have large pores, rice water acts as a wonderful toner for your skin.
 It helps cleanse your pores and balance sebum production on your skin thereby shrinking large pores.

 Women in Japan and China have been using rice water for centuries now as a solution to rinse their hair with.
 Some of them even use rice water as an alternative to shampoo.
 Rice water like rice contains a carbohydrate called inositol.
 Inositol is responsible for improving the texture, shine and elasticity of your hair.
-Some of the rice water benefits for hair are as follows:
+Some of the benefits of rice water for hair are as follows:

 Balances your scalp’s pH